apache/metron/metron-analytics/metron-profiler-client/README.md

 ```
 There is an older calling format where `groups_list` is specified as a sequence of group names, "varargs" style, instead of a List object.
 This format is still supported for backward compatibility, but it is deprecated, and it is disallowed if the optional `config_overrides` argument is used.

-The `timestamps` field is (likely) the output of another Stellar function which defines the times to include.
+The `periods` field is (likely) the output of another Stellar function which defines the times to include.

-`PROFILE_FIXED`:      The timestamps associated with a fixed lookback starting from now
+`PROFILE_FIXED`: The profiler periods associated with a fixed lookback starting from now
 ```
 REQUIRED:
     durationAgo - How long ago should values be retrieved from?